orkes-io/docs/docs/guides/passing-data-task-to-task.md

 }
 ```

-So, here the task will receive the following inputs from the previous task:
+The above expression can be evaluated using the same mechanism explained above, and finally, the task will receive the following inputs from the previous task output:

 ```json
 {